Cardio Training: 13 Reasons to Add Cardio Training to Your Workout

-The alarm buzzes early waking you from a restful night sleep.
-You dress quickly in your workout gear and head off to the gym to get in some strength training.
+The alarm buzzes waking you from a restful nights sleep.
+You dress quickly in your workout gear and head to the gym to get in strength training.
 Once you’re there you do your specialized weight routine based on which muscles you’re working out that day and finish off your morning with a shower before heading into work, completely skipping the cardio machines.
 Sound familiar?

-If you’re a regular on our blog you know that we’ve discussed the importance of nutrition and physical activity to your overall health, but we haven’t yet tackled why cardio is such an important addition to your workout regimen.
+If you’re a regular on our blog you know that we’ve discussed the importance of nutrition and physical activity to your overall health, but we haven’t stressed the importance of including cardio in your workout regimen.
 Well, we’re about to.
 Whether you love it or hate it, there’s something to be said for putting down the weights and focusing a bit of your energy on a great cardio workout.

 Whether you prefer to use the treadmill, elliptical, or stationary bikes at the gym or go for an outdoor jog or swim, all that matters is that you get your body moving, and your heart rate up.
 I know what you’re thinking though.
 Why do I even have to bother with cardio?
 Are there even any real benefits?
-The answer is yes.
-And here they are.
+The answer is yes, and we will tell you why.

 Strengthen Your Heart

 Cardio training is literally the training pertaining to the heart and blood vessels.
 At the most basic level the function of cardio is to strengthen the hardest working muscle in the body, the heart, along with the lungs.
 Cardiovascular disease is the leading cause of death in both developed and developing countries, and leading a sedentary life is a significant risk factor to developing this condition.
 The simplest way to strengthen your heart is to add thirty minutes of cardio training to your workout routine at least two to three times per week.